Sharan126/DSA-Series/README.md

 A recursion tree is a visual representation of recursive calls showing how a problem is broken down into subproblems and how results are combined during return.

-Day 16: Recursion & Backtracking
+# Day 16: Recursion & Backtracking

-Recursion
+##Recursion

 Recursion is a programming technique where a function calls itself to solve a problem by breaking it into smaller subproblems.

+---

 Backtracking